MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 **Plan Strategically with Marketing Mix Modeling**

+ROMI-managed companies extensively use econometric or marketing mix models to aid the marketing mix decision-making process.
+The models help optimize ROMI beyond improving the measurement of returns; they allow marketing analysts to virtually estimate potential outcomes across a variety of circumstances performing “what-if scenarios” and to evaluate more quickly and efficiently a wide range of alternative options.
+MMM adds a critically important capability to ROMI management when building on a foundation of definitions and metrics developed through cross-functional teamwork.

 The most commonly studied and applied ROMI method is marketing mix modelling (MMM) or when media is involved, media mix modelling, where historical data is used to represent sales as a function of advertising and marketing variables, such as media spend, number of views and product price, and control